Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs

-In the case that $\tau(r_i)$ is $h$-nearly embedded in a surface $\Sigma$ in which $H$ cannot be embedded, we have that $\tau(r_i)$ excludes some graph $H'$ depending only on $h$ as a minor.
+{\bf Case 2: $\tau(r_i)$ is $h$-nearly embedded in a surface $\Sigma$ in which $H$ cannot be embedded.} In the case we have that $\tau(r_i)$ excludes some graph $H'$ depending only on $h$ as a minor.
 The graph $\tau(M_i)$ can be obtained from $\tau(r_i)$ by joining constant size graphs (of size at most $\xi_{2h}$) to vertex sets that form cliques in $\tau(r_i)$.
 Thus there exists a graph $H^*$ depending only on $h$ such that $\tau(M_i)$ excludes $H^*$ as a minor.
 This completes the proof of this lemma. \end{proof}